 I’ve always been slim.
 Growing up I was called “skinny” ALL.
 THE.
 TIME and I HATED IT.
-The word was used to hurt me and I will admit that even to this day it has a negative connotation for me and I cringe when someone says that to me.
-I hate it so much I omit skinny out my adjectives vocabulary.
-But skinny will get you a good resting bitch face.
+The word was used to hurt me and I will admit that even to this day it has a negative connotation for me and I cringe when someone calls me that (especially strangers).
+I hate it so much I omit skinny out my list adjectives.

 Not only was I “skinny” but the tissue fat in my chest was like, “Ain’t nothing happening here.”
 So no, that growth spurt that happens when you reach puberty and your butt grows, hips spread, thighs expand and breast gains some cups, I think I’m still waiting on that.
 I think my mom let me get bras as a tween just for the hell of it.
-Every young girl needs to go bra shopping no matter how much she’s giving a Barbie doll a run for its money.
-To be honest, I still maybe in the training bra stage.
+To be honest, I still may be in the training bra stage.
 What the hell is a training bra?
 What exactly are you training?

-While in middle school, I remember feeling uneasy when changing in the locker room during gym class because my breast were so small.
+In middle school, I remember feeling uneasy when changing in the locker room during gym class because my breasts were so small.
 There was literally space in my bra.
-Why I wasn’t using it as change purse, I don’t know.
+Why I ‘m using my bar as a spare change purse, I don’t know.

 But what happens you don’t have what you really want?
 You began to appreciate all that you do.
 Maybe I am just not meant to have big breast.
 Maybe I’m just not meant to have a small nose.
-But what nose would I prefer, something more Anglo-Saxon although my blood line clearly has African ancestry.
 Be grateful for what you have, you may have it for a reason.
-I had to start looking at the beauty in my natural body, not purposefully looking for the ugly but intentionally finding the beauty.
+I had to start looking at the beauty in my natural body, not purposefully looking for the ugly features.

 So that meant I had to see my small breast as I badge of honor and be proud of the skin I’m in.
-I had to stop counting the disadvantages to having small breast (like that bounce thing) and count the advantages to why A cups are a good thing.
-Why wait on someone to tell you you’re beautiful when you can do it yourself!
+I had to stop counting the disadvantages to having small breast (that bounce thing) and count the advantages to why A cups are a good thing.
+Why wait on someone to say you’re beautiful when you can do it yourself!
 Three reasons I love my small breast:

 1. I sparingly buy bras

 I don’t know what it’s like to actually plan on going bra shopping.
-If I see one I like, I get it but I’m rotating like 4 bras because that’s all I really need.
+If I see one I like, I get it but I’m rotating like four bras because that’s all I really need.
 I mean I have more than 4 but do I reeeaaallllly need them?
 Those Victoria Secret semi-annual sales are for the birds.
-I’ve only found one good bras at those sales.
+I’ve only found one good bra at those sales.
+One time I went to one of those sales and it was like 2 bras in the A cup bin.
 A cups get no love!